PrismLibrary/Prism-Documentation/docs/xamarin-forms/Dependency-Service.md

 # Using the DependencyService with Prism

-Xamarin.Forms includes a DependencyService to let shared code to easily resolve Interfaces to platform-specific implementations, allowing you to access features of the iOS, Android and Windows Phone SDKs from your PCL or Shared Project.
+Xamarin.Forms includes a DependencyService to let shared code to easily resolve Interfaces to platform-specific implementations, allowing you to access features of the iOS, Android and UWP SDKs from your PCL or Shared Project.

 The **problem** with Xamarin's DependencyService is that it requires a static call to DependencyService.Get<> in your shared code to get a platform-specific instance of the interface at run time.
 This makes your ViewModels less testable, and hides the dependencies of your class.